-We will shortly be sending you a letter confirming the change to salary sacrifice.
-If you are happy to take part in salary sacrifice, you need not take any action - we will start paying your contributions for you in this way automatically from 1 November 2017.
+If you are happy to take part in salary sacrifice, you need not take any action.

-However, if you would prefer not to take part and continue contributing as you are now, you can 'opt out' of the arrangement.
+However, if you would prefer not to take part, you can 'opt out' of the arrangement.
 Tax relief would still apply to your contributions, but you would not receive the National Insurance saving.
-You will need to inform a member of Human Resources in writing if you would like to opt out of the salary sacrifice for your member contributions by 7 November 2017.
+You will need to inform a member of Human Resources in writing if you would like to opt out of the salary sacrifice for your member contributions.